cdodev/commandodev.com/content/home/who-am-i.md

 Before I had a career in tech I was a **Royal Marine Commando**, and it's there that I learned the essence of building a high performance culture.
-What I do now for my customers it to translate the operational excellence that's driven the corps' evolution for the last 3 and a half centuries to a set of systems for tech businesses.
+What I do now for my customers is to translate the operational excellence that's driven the corps' evolution for the last 3 and a half centuries to a set of systems for tech businesses.